denismo/hopper/README.md

 Design
 ======

-The key input into the framework is a message handler, associated with a certain message type.
+The key configurtion element of the framework is a message handler, associated with a certain message type.
 The framework ensures that when the message of such type is received, it is dispatched to the handler.

 It does that by managing message queue (currently Kinesis), and providing primitives for declaring handlers and firing messages.